BMW 6 Series (E24): 1977

 Production of E24 continued in 1977 at Karmann as a complete assembly until August, when only the steel body shell was made by Karmann and then shipped to BMW's plant in Dingolfing for assembly.

 Karmann-bodied cars are now rare and highly collectable, particularly in original condition in early factory colours such as orange (028 Phönix), green (079 Mintgrün), and yellow (070 Golf) - the latter very rare.

 1978

 In July 1978, the more powerful 635CSi variant was introduced.
 The 635CSi featured a close-ratio 5-speed gearbox and a single piece black rear spoiler.
 The M90 engine was a single overhead cam version of the M1's M88 engine, its bigger bore and shorter stroke resulted in 160 kW and increased torque.
 The aerodynamic changes reduced uplift at high speeds by almost 15 percent over the other E24 models.

 1979

-In 1979 the carburetted 630CS was replaced with the 628CSi; this car had a fuel-injected 2.8L engine taken from the E12 528i.
+In 1979 the carburetted 630CS was replaced with the 628CSi; this car had a fuel-injected 2.8-litre engine taken from the E12 528i.
 An anti-lock braking system became available as an option.